-find here This is an online fiddle lesson for the tune "Black and White Rag."
+find here you can try this out This is an online fiddle lesson for the tune "Black and White Rag."
 BluegrassDaddy.com is your best source for Bluegrass, Old Time, Celtic, Gospel, and Country fiddle lessons!

 Genre: Bluegrass, Ragtime, Western Skill Level: Advanced Key of D

 You may download and use any of the MP3s and tablature for your personal use.
 However, please do not make them available online or otherwise distribute them.

 Video #1: My daughters (ages 11 and 13) and me jamming on a rag medley.